 Solid Technical Influence

-Whether it is CCENT, CCNA, CCNP or CCIE, your Cisco certification program exposes you to the technologies.
-It also builds the skills you will be using throughout your career in networking, whatever the role.
-To gain certification, you will be put through the steps for installing, configuring, operating, and troubleshooting routed and switched networks.
-It is real-world knowledge and experience that you will be putting to work.
+Whether it is CCNA, DevNet Associate, or CyberOps Associate your Cisco certification program exposes you to the technologies.
+It also builds the skills you will be using throughout your career in IT, whatever the role.
+To gain certification, you will be put through the steps to test and verify your real-world knowledge and experience.

 Important Non-Technical Skills